soffiafdz/wqc/README.md

 ## Using:
 * Simplest case, load all jpeg files in the current directory, the output will be saved in qc_auto.csv file Use web browser at the location http://127.0.0.1:8080 and do QCing.
-  To save your results you have to press *Ctrl-C* in the terminal, the file will be saved at this stage
+  To save your results you have to press *Ctrl-C* in the terminal, the file will be saved at this stage.

   ```
   wqt.py *.jpg
   ```
 * Using a csv file with list of files QC: